Cyberforge007/Exploring-GRC-Analyst-/README.md

 <h2>Description</h2>
 This project involves a walkthrough of the GRC analyst's tasks.
 The course is unique due to limited training in the GRC analyst role.
-It is conducted by Dr. Gerald Auger of Simnplycyber, a GRC master.
+Dr. Gerald Auger of Simnplycyber, a GRC master conducts it.
-This is the starting point for a career in GRC, which is the main career track.
+This is the starting point for a career in GRC, the main career track.

-More to Come.
+I. Raising Awareness (Awareness Lab)

+II.
+Conduiting a Security Audit (Case Study from Goodle Cert)

 <!--